the-events-calendar/the-events-calendar/readme.txt

 * Feature - Incorporated new Slovak translation files, courtesy of Emilia Valova
 * Feature - Incorporated new British English translation files, courtesy of John Browning
 * Feature - Incorporated updated Icelandic translation files, courtesy of Baldvin Örn Berndsen
+* Feature - Now you can overwrite the Coordinates of an event manually with a field

 = 3.9.3 =